 Once you’ve gathered proof of your spouse’s lies, you can present your evidence before the judge.
 The penalties for lying in court are steep and can lead to serious repercussions.
 In the worst-case scenario, the judge may hold the lying spouse in contempt of court, which could result in jail time.
 In most cases, however, the judge will choose to penalize the lying spouse by awarding the hidden assets to the other spouse, or by awarding the honest spouse with more assets overall.

 If you suspect your spouse is lying about his or her finances, you should take action immediately.
-Contact Empire Law today to discuss your family law case with our Bronx divorce attorneys.
+Contact The Franklin Law Firm today to discuss your family law case with our Bronx divorce attorneys.